awpratten/awpratten.github.io/content/Gear/_index.md

 ### Eventide Black Hole

 I am definitely a reverb junky.
 The Line 6 M9 has solid reverbs that I love and my Princeton has an incredible tube driven spring reverb but I wanted something that was totally otherworldly.
 The Black Hole has an extremely powerful reverb engine that is easily tweakable.

+## Recording Gear

+My home studio is pretty basic:

+* Focusrite Scarlett 2i2 as my audio capture
+* Ableton Live Intro as my DAW
+* Zoom H2N for live capture and field recordings
+* Occasional use of Audacity as a secondary DAW